tuplejump/stargate-core/docs/source/install.rst

 	Alternately, request a flush from nodetool and then shutdown Cassandra using kill -9.

 	Cassandra can be shutdown with kill -9 *cassandra-pid* but, some writes to the index may not be flushed when using this method.

+	This is usually fine when the node fails by itself.
+When a node fails it is simpler to purge it and replace it back into the cluster.

 Stargate flushes indexes periodically or when you request a flush, and also with a Shutdown hook.
 All the writes to the index are guaranteed to be flushed only when you explicitly call flush or shutdown using the kill -15 (since kill -9 does not call Shutdown hooks on the JVM).
 Otherwise, some writes to the index will be lost.